shivam-tamboli/marqet-ai-chat/README.md

 When you send a message, the backend runs three things in sequence before replying:

-1. **Order intent detection** — checks for `MQ-XXXX` patterns and natural phrases like "my orders".
+1. **Order intent detection** checks for `MQ-XXXX` patterns and natural phrases like "my orders".
 Each match hits the DB, runs a `customerOwns()` ownership check, and injects the result as tagged context (e.g. `ORDER_FOUND`, `MY_ORDERS_FOUND`, `ORDER_BELONGS_TO_OTHER`).

-2. **RAG retrieval** — embeds the user message and pulls the top 3 matching FAQ chunks plus top 3 from the session's message history (cosine similarity via pgvector).
+2. **RAG retrieval** embeds the user message and pulls the top 3 matching FAQ chunks plus top 3 from the session's message history (cosine similarity via pgvector).
 These go into the system prompt alongside the order context.

-3. **LLM completion** — `gpt-4o-mini` generates the reply with full context.
+3. **LLM completion** sends everything to `gpt-4o-mini`.
 Structured order cards are parsed out and returned alongside the text so the frontend can render them as interactive status cards.

 Full detail in [ARCHITECTURE.md](./ARCHITECTURE.md).